 In Procore, an approval path refers to the steps that a submittal must go through before it reaches the final approval stage.
 The initial approval path for submittals is defined by the approval workflow.
 However, the path across a submittal's lifecycle can be altered by members of the submittal's workflow.
 For example, an approver might forward a submittal to another Procore user for review or the submittal might need to be rejected, and then revised and resubmitted to approvers.

 In Procore, an approval process refers to a predefined sequence in which designated members of the submittal workflow are required to review a submittal before it can be closed and distributed to the assigned subcontractors.
-Currently, the tool can be configured to use sequential approval (this is the default setting) and parallel approval.
+To learn more, see How do I add people to the submittal workflow?

 In Procore, an approval workflow designates the list of individuals who respond to submittals (i.e., approve, reject, etc.) in accordance with the rules that have been determined by the approval framework and approval process being used.